securityfirst/tent-content/contents_en/personal/protective-equipment/advanced/protective-gear.md

 [Title]: # (Protective Gear)
 [Order]: # (0)

+### If you work in extreme conditions or combat zones, you should be fully equipped.

+## In extreme conditions

+This could involve:

+*	Wearing hazmat suits;
-Journalists and humanitarian workers should be fully equipped with gear appropriate to the situation they are operating in.
-In extreme circumstances, this could involve wearing hazmat suits, carrying detectors, or ingesting oral tablets to block or act against possible biological, chemical, or nuclear agents.
-In combat zones, it would involve wearing body armor rated to withstand shrapnel and high-powered bullets.
-In cases of street clashes or violence, it could mean wearing an inconspicuous anti-stab vest.
+*	Carrying detectors, or ingesting oral tablets to block or resist possible biological, chemical, or nuclear agents.